Last updated: 01/12/2025

 Applying Additional Exclusions Criteria may affect investment risks and returns where, for example, there are exclusions to investments in companies that are not typically excluded in other funds.
 If those excluded companies perform well or poorly in certain time periods, there may be differences in return outcomes compared to a benchmark or comparable fund where those exclusions are not applied.

-Additional Exclusion |
+Responsible Additional Exclusions |

-Additional Exclusions Criteria |
+Additional Exclusions Criteria for Responsible labelled Equities and Global Bonds |

 Coal, oil, or gas |